28th August, 2024

 Collective Protective Measures Vs Personal Protective Measures

-Collective protective measures protect everyone or a group of people.
-They can be put in place once, and control the risk for many.
-Personal protective measures protect an individual.
-Each user needs to activate it to protect themselves.
+Collective protective measures protect everyone or a group of people, they can be put in place once, and control the risk for many.
+Personal protective measures protect individuals, activated by each user to protect themselves.
 Let's look at some examples.

 Collective Protective Measures Vs Personal Protective Measures header image

-Employers have a legal responsibility to protect their employees from harm, but deciding on the right control measures is often a question of assessment, judgement, guidance and experience.
-The law doesn't tell you what control measures to use, but it does require employers (and the self-employed) to reduce the risk as low as is reasonably practicable (ALARP).
+Employers have a legal responsibility to protect their employees from harm, but deciding on the right control measures is often a question of assessment, judgment, guidance and experience.
+The law doesn't tell you what control measures to use but it does require employers (and the self-employed) to reduce the risk as low as is reasonably practicable (ALARP).

 So when should you use collective controls?
 And when might personal protection be better?